 To what extent can we expect Romney to begin emulating portions of the Reagan legacy?

-And we'll also, since I'm up here in New York, which is always it's always a joy to visit this great city.
+And well, also, since I'm up here in New York, which is always a joy to visit this great city, it is a city of great energy and great paradox because it's the biggest city in a country that has embodied freedom since its birth.

-And the rest of it, the only remaining part of the uh of the equation, uh that's that magical element called whatever occurs to you.
+And the rest of it, the only remaining part of the equation, that's that magical element called whatever occurs to you.

 All righty, here we go.